rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/_index.md

 ---
-title: Removing Rancher from Rancher Server Nodes
+title: Removing Rancher from Your Rancher Server Nodes
 weight: 2000
 ---